linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 pip install gdelt
 ```

-Not all new events work well with <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> because GDELT is focused on news events that impact security and stability.
+Not all current events can be analyzed using <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> because GDELT is focused on news events that impact security and stability.
 For examples of the types of events to test, visit the <a href="https://en.wikipedia.org/wiki/Portal:Current_events" target="_blank">Wikipedia Current Events page</a> and look at the `Armed conflicts and attacks` or `Politics and elections` entries.
 Some examples I've tested include:

 * <a href="https://en.wikipedia.org/wiki/2017_Manchester_Arena_bombing" target="_blank">Manchester Arena bombing</a>
 * <a href="https://en.wikipedia.org/wiki/Proclamation_No._216" target="_blank">The Marawi crisis in the Philippines</a>